 Slice the baguette.
 I like to cut the bread on a diagonal.
 The slices will be a little larger giving more surface area for the yummy toppings.
 Depending on its size. one loaf should yield between 20-28 slices.

 Add toppings, garnish and serve.
-I love using seasonal or festive ingredients like the brie and homemade cranberry sauce in this recipe.
+I love using seasonal or festive ingredients like the brie and cranberry sauce in this recipe.
 Any variety of cheeses, meats, jams, spreads, or veggies can be used.
 Some of my favorite flavor combos include: